October 13, Reading 3 – Titus 1:1-2:8

 Do what God tells us!

-Obedience is such an important word, yet often seems so put aside.
-We like the idea of the freedom that Christ brings from the chains of our sin, but can shy away from the idea of walking obediently under the will of God.
+While we like the freedom that Christ brings from the chains of our sin, we can shy away from walking obediently under the will of God.

 Jesus says in John 14,